JohanesB/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-task 1: a function that swaps the values of two integers.
+task 2 : Write a function that returns the length of a string.